zateutsch/pwa-workshop-student/workshop/2-add-content.md

 ## Summary and next steps

-Let's do a quick recap of what we did in this step:
+Let's do a quick recap of what you did in this step:
-- We updated `index.html` file to include title and metadata for Repose app.
+- You updated `index.html` file to include title and metadata for Repose app.
-- We did a complete redesign of the homepage including some custom CSS styles and creatives as background images.
+- You did a complete redesign of the homepage including some custom CSS styles and creatives as background images.
-- We created a reusable component called `hero-decor` that renders as the hero section background.
+- You created a reusable component called `hero-decor` that renders as the hero section background.
 This is used in both `app-index.ts` and `app-journal.ts` pages.
 You can also use it in other pages as you create them.
-- We updated the existing header component.
+- You updated the existing header component.
-- We created a new page called `app-journal.ts` that includes journaling functionality.
+- You created a new page called `app-journal.ts` that includes journaling functionality.

 Something to consider for the next steps if you are building a production ready app: Instead of using `localforage`, which stores journal entries in indexDB of your local browser's storage, you should consider using a more persistent storage solution.

-Next, we will make the Repose app [secure](3-deploy-to-Azure.md), [inatallable](4-add-web-manifest.md), [network-independent, and work offline](5-register-service-worker.md)!
+Next, let's make the Repose app [secure](3-deploy-to-Azure.md), [inatallable](4-add-web-manifest.md), [network-independent, and work offline](5-register-service-worker.md)!

 ## Resources
 // TODO: 30days of PWA web components best practice